-Lovinflame’s decorative fire products use a patented burning system that is designed to ignite only when Lovinflame’s otherwise non-flammable fuel is in contact with our patented stainless steel wick.
+Lovinflame’s decorative fire products use a patented burning system that is designed to ignite only when Lovinflame’s otherwise ethanol-free fuel is in contact with our patented stainless steel wick.
 If this sounds like a very tricky piece of innovation, that’s because it is — it took a rocket scientist a decade to figure out.

 Read more about the technology and how it works in our article “How Our Innovation is Redefining Fire”.